Santosh-Gupta/NaturalLanguageRecommendations/README.md

 Our word2vec training notebooks can be found here https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/tree/master/notebooks/training

 Next, the abstracts are fed into Bert.
-The embeddings for the last hidden layer and mean pooled into a single 768 dimensional vector.
-This vector and then fed into a fully connected layer, whose output is a 512 dimensional vector.
-At the same time, each paper's paper vector is fed into a seperate fully connected layer, whose output is 512 dimensions.
+The embeddings for the last hidden layer and mean pooled into a single 768-dimensional vector.
+This vector and then fed into a fully connected layer, whose output is a 512-dimensional vector.
+At the same time, each paper's paper vector is fed into a separate fully connected layer, whose output is 512 dimensions.
 We picked 512 as the embedding size in word2vec because in the literature on word embeddings, sometimes the embedding quality decreases after 512 dimensions, so we picked the highest dimension possible (to closer to Bert's 768 hidden layer dimensions) without risk of decreasing the quality of the embeddings.
 There isn't too much confidence in this choice, as the distributions in the paper data are quite different from words in text.
-Regular word2vec training contains 5-6 figures of labels, a lot of which frequenctly occur throughout the data.
-The paper data has  7-8 figures of labels, which each label occuring much less frequently.
+Regular word2vec training contains 5-6 figures of labels, a lot of which frequently occur throughout the data.
+The paper data has  7-8 figures of labels, which each label occurring much less frequently.

 <p align="center">